-158 Summary Record of the 67th Meeting of the Commission on Human Rights, on 10.06.1948, document no. E/CN.4/SR.67 of the travaux préparatoires, pp. 1835ff.
+158 Summary Record of the 67th Meeting of the Commission on Human Rights, on

+10.6.1948, document no. E/CN.4/SR.67 of the travaux préparatoires, pp. 1835 ff.

-159 See Summary Record of the 72nd meeting of the Commission on Human Rights, on 14.06.1984, document no. E/CN.4/SR.72 of the travaux préparatoires, pp. 1884ff; Summary Record of the 78th meeting of the Commission on Human Rights, on 14.06.1984, document no. E/CN.4/SR.78 of the travaux préparatoires, pp. 1936ff; Summary Record of the 157th meeting of the Third Committee, on 22.11.1948, document no. A/C.3/SR.152 of the travaux préparatoires, pp. 2750ff.
-Today's Article 28 was finally agreed on in its present form during the meeting on 22.11.1948, as Article 26 (See document no. A/C.3/364 of the travaux préparatoires, p.
+159 See Summary Record of the 72nd Meeting of the Commission on Human Rights, on 14.6.1984, document no. E/CN.4/SR.72 of the travaux préparatoires, pp. 1884 ff.; Summary Record of the 78th Meeting of the Commission on Human Rights, on 14.6.1984, document no. E/CN.4/SR.78 of the travaux préparatoires, pp. 1936 ff.; Summary Record of the 157th Meeting of the Third Committee, on 22.11.1948, document no. A/C.3/SR.152 of the travaux préparatoires, pp. 2750 ff.
+Today's Article 28 was finally agreed on in its present form during the meeting on 22.11.1948, as Article 26 (see document no. A/C.3/364 of the travaux préparatoires, p.
 2755).

-160 It has to be noted that most state representatives present either agreed that an order providing for the rights guaranteed by the Declaration was good in essence; or the other way around saying that a good social and international order would be necessary to provide for full realisation, thus stressing that the order envisaged was in fact good.
+It has to be noted that most state representatives present either agreed that an order providing for the rights guaranteed by the Declaration was good in essence; or the other way around saying that a good social and international order would be necessary to provide for full realisation, thus stressing that the order envisaged was in fact good.
 This view was not shared by the representative of the Soviet Union, Mr. Pavlov, who was of the opinion that even if all the rights set out in the Declaration were realised, this did not mean that the resulting social and international order would necessarily be a good one; meaning that the establishment of formal equality did not result in the end in a division of society into "exploiters and the exploited".
-See the discussion in Summary Record of the 157th meeting of the Third Committee, on 22.11.1948, document no. A/C.3/SR.152 of the travaux préparatoires, pp. 2750ff.
+See the discussion in Summary Record of the 157th Meeting of the Third Committee, on 22.11.1948, document no. A/C.3/SR.152 of the travaux préparatoires, pp. 2750 ff.

-161 René Cassin, representative of France and member of the drafting committee in front of the UN General Assembly on 09.12.1948, document no. A/PV.180 of the travaux préparatoires, p.
+161 René Cassin, representative of France and member of the drafting committee in front of the UN General Assembly on 9.12.1948, document no. A/PV.180 of the travaux préparatoires, p.
 3032.

-"The final texts of the declaration welded those elements together, for they implied ties between the individual and society and affirmed the need of an adequate social and international order capable of ensuring that rights were respected; they provided safeguards or hope of safeguards, while at the same time also imposing certain limitations upon mankind."
-162
+respected; they provided safeguards or hope of safeguards, while at the same time also imposing certain limitations upon mankind162.

-Eide's commentary on the UDHR provides further insight to what is meant by referring to a 'social and international order'.
+Eide's commentary on the UDHR provides further insight to what is meant by referring to a "social and international order."
 Article 28 demands the establishment of social and international conditions in a way that the equal enjoyment of all listed rights throughout the world is possible.
-"This would necessitate adjustments of political and economic relations, both within States ('social order') and between States ('international order'), and would be impossible without a corresponding modification of cultural traditions so that these give priority to the human rights system as a whole."
+"This would necessitate adjustments of political and economic relations, both within States ('social order') and between States ('international order'), and would be impossible without a corresponding modification of cultural traditions so that these give priority to the human rights system as a whole 163."
 While also calling Article 28 the "ultimate aspiration" of the Declaration, it is considered to be a vision achievable when pursued with determination.
-Understood in this sense, Article 28 has inspired normative activity as well as concrete action since it was included in the UDHR.
+Understood in this sense.
+Article 28 has inspired normative activity as well as concrete action since it was included in the UDHR.